Yevhen Khacheridi

-Yevhen Hryhorovych Khacheridi (Євген Григорович Хачеріді, Ευγένιος Χατσερίδης, Evgenios Chatseridis; born 28 July 1987) is a Ukrainian footballer who plays as a defender for Chornomorets Odesa.
+Yevhen Hryhorovych Khacheridi (Євген Григорович Хачеріді; born 28 July 1987) is a Ukrainian former professional footballer.

 Club career

 Dynamo Kyiv

 In 2010 he moved to the senior club of Dynamo Kyiv.
 Here he won the Ukrainian Premier League in the 2008–09, 2014–15 and 2015–16.
 He also won the Ukrainian Cup in the season 2013–14, 2014–15 and the Ukrainian Super Cup in the season 2009, 2011 and 2016.

 PAOK FC

 In summer 2018 he moved to PAOK, in Greece.
 With the club of Thessaloniki, he won the Super League Greece in the season 2018–19 and the Greek Cup in the season 2018–19.

 Dynamo Brest

 Khacheridi signed a contract with Belarusian Premier League club Dynamo Brest in October 2019, effective from 1 January 2020 until the end of 2021.
 On 4 March 2020 he won Belarusian Super Cup.

 Training with Desna Chernihiv

 In summer 2021 he started training with Desna Chernihiv, the main city in Chernihiv in Ukrainian Premier League.
 The president of Desna Volodymyr Levin in an interview, confirmed the news and that the club was interested in signing the player.
 On 25 August 2021, Khacheredi left Desna's training camp after spending about three weeks in the location of the Desna Chernihiv, with which he maintained training form, the parties did not come to a common denominator regarding the signing of the contract.
 Khacheridi left the training camp of Oleksandr Ryabokon's team on his own initiative.
 It is unknown whether the search for a new club will continue.
 These news were also confirmed to by the Desna, Sport Director Vadym Melnyk.